Today's best Memorial Day 2020 deals: Laptops, exercise gear, mattresses, and more

-The three-day weekend that usually signals the unofficial start of summer feels a little different this year, thanks to the coronavirus pandemic, but the Memorial Day sales are definitely still in full swing.

-Despite our current situation, no pandemic will keep retailers from showering consumers with Memorial Day deals.
-Want to save a few dollars on laptops, kitchen gadgets, mattresses or bedding?
-We've got you.
-This list details everything you need to know -- from the original list price to to the coupon code.
+The holiday weekend is winding down, but you still have a chance to score big on Memorial Day deals.
+This list has everything you need to know in order to save a few dollars on laptops, kitchen gadgets, mattresses or bedding, from the original list price to the coupon code.
 Be sure to check out all the laptops that Lenovo has on sale, as well as the top kitchen gadgets at Wayfair.
 On top of those, I've rounded up the most intriguing Memorial Day deals for you on select items from major online stores below.
 Memorial Day savings are still out there to be had!

 I don't know if Hydrow appreciates this comparison or not, but you can think of the Hydrow Rower as the Peleton of row machines.
 This solidly constructed exerciser is made of aluminum and steel, and includes a 22-inch HD touchscreen for displaying hundreds of immersive workouts.
 As well as the rower, you'll need a $38 per month subscription to take advantage of the online classes.
 Right now, you can save $100 on the price of the machine itself when you use promo code CNET100 at checkout.